Dotrar/vscode-automajick/README.md

 ## Extension Settings

-- `automajick.interpreter`: The command for invoking the interpreter
+- `automajick.interpreter`: The command line for invoking the interpreter
 - `automajick.commands`: A list of command objects with the following properties:

 ```json